keplernetwork/kepler/README.md

 [![Support chat](https://badges.gitter.im/grin_community/Lobby.png)](https://gitter.im/grin_community/support)
 [![Codecov coverage status](https://codecov.io/gh/mimblewimble/grin/branch/master/graph/badge.svg)](https://codecov.io/gh/mimblewimble/grin)

-# Grin
+# Kepler

-Grin is an in-progress implementation of the MimbleWimble protocol.
+Kepler is an in-progress implementation of the MimbleWimble protocol.
 Many characteristics are still undefined but the following constitutes a first set of choices:

   * Clean and minimal implementation, and aiming to stay as such.
   * Follows the MimbleWimble protocol, which provides great anonymity and scaling characteristics.